duangle/scopes/doc/dataformat.rst

 Notation
 ========

-Bangra source code is written in a notation that introduces syntactic rules even before the first function is even written: *Bangra Expressions As Text*, abbreviated **BEAT**.
+Scopes source code is written in a notation that introduces syntactic rules even before the first function is even written: *Scopes List Notation*, abbreviated **SLN**.

-Closely related to `S-Expressions <https://en.wikipedia.org/wiki/S-expression>`_, BEAT can be seen as a human-readable serialization format comparable to YAML, XML or JSON.
+Closely related to `S-Expressions <https://en.wikipedia.org/wiki/S-expression>`_, SLN can be seen as a human-readable serialization format comparable to YAML, XML or JSON.
 It has been optimized for simplicity and terseness.

-BEAT files do not have to contain code on their own.
+SLN files do not have to contain code on their own.
 They're more likely to store configuration or metadata.
 Therefore, the examples in this document are schema free and do only contain arbitrary data.
-They're not necessarily valid Bangra source code.
+They're not necessarily valid Scopes source code.

 At a Glance
 -----------